jnienk/jns-quarto/README.md

-# jns-quarto
+# JNS website
-JNS personal website
+The website was updated on 28 October 2025.